Activities & Programs

 Boston Education, Advising & Mentoring in STEM (BEAMS)

-- BEAMS is a collaboration between the Boston Area Health Education Center (BAHEC) and the Boston University Medical Campus (BUMC), which includes Graduate Medical Sciences (GMS), School of Medicine (BUSM), Goldman School of Dental Medicine (GSDM), and School of Public Health (SPH).
-BEAMS also partners with the Kilachand Honors College.
+- Boston University Medical Campus (BUMC), which includes Graduate Medical Sciences (GMS), School of Medicine (BUSM), Goldman School of Dental Medicine (GSDM), and School of Public Health (SPH).